BartGo/python-cuturl/README.rst

 - `cookiecutter-bottle`_ template

+- `nosetests` and `tox` (dummy tests for the moment)

 Works with Travis CI.

 Successfull builds are deployed to Heroku: http://fathomless-everglades-8154.herokuapp.com/

+At some moment it will work with Openshift as well.

 Quickstart
 ----------